TriplyDB/Documentation/docs/triplydb-js/index.md

 ```

 **Example 2**
-Imports `"anotherDataset"` dataset to the `"newDataset"` Where a graph from the existing dataset is renamed to the a graphname in the new dataset.
+Imports `"anotherDataset"` dataset to a `"newDataset"` Where a graph from the existing dataset is renamed to the a graphname in the new dataset.
 Only the graphs from the graphMap are imported.

 ```ts
 const account = await client.getAccount();